Hillary Clinton 2016 presidential campaign: Platform

 Clinton focused her candidacy on several themes, including raising middle class incomes, expanding women's rights, instituting campaign finance reform, and improving the Affordable Care Act.

 In March 2016, she laid out a detailed economic plan, which The New York Times called "optimistic" and "wide-ranging".
 Basing her economic philosophy on inclusive capitalism, Clinton proposed a "clawback" which would rescind tax relief and other benefits for companies that move jobs overseas; providing incentives for companies that share profits with employees, communities and the environment, rather than focusing on short-term profits to increase stock value and rewarding shareholders; increasing collective bargaining rights; and placing an "exit tax" on companies that move their headquarters out of America in order to pay a lower tax rate overseas.
 Clinton opposed the Trans-Pacific Partnership (TPP), supported the U.S. Export-Import Bank, and stated that "any trade deal has to produce jobs and raise wages and increase prosperity and protect our security".

 Given the climate of unlimited campaign contributions following the Supreme Court's Citizens United decision, Clinton called for a constitutional amendment to limit "unaccountable money" in politics.
 In July 2016, she "committed" to introducing a U.S. constitutional amendment that would result in overturning the 2010 Citizens United decision.

 On social issues, Clinton explicitly focused on family issues, particularly universal preschool.
-Clinton also prioritized closing the gender pay gap and reaffirmed her support of the right to same-sex marriage enshrined in the constitution.
+Clinton also prioritized closing the gender pay gap and reaffirmed that she believed that a right to same-sex marriage is protected by the U.S. constitution.
 Clinton stated that allowing undocumented immigrants to have a path to citizenship "[i]s at its heart a family issue."

 Clinton expressed support for the Common Core educational initiative, saying, "The really unfortunate argument that's been going on around Common Core, it's very painful because the Common Core started off as a bipartisan effort.
 It was actually nonpartisan.
 It wasn't politicized....
 Iowa has had a testing system based on a core curriculum for a really long time.
 And [speaking to Iowans] you see the value of it, you understand why that helps you organize your whole education system.
 And a lot of states unfortunately haven't had that, and so don't understand the value of a core, in this sense a Common Core."

 In a December 7, 2015 The New York Times article, Clinton presented her detailed plans for regulating Wall Street financial activities by reining in the largest institutions to limit risky behavior, appointing strong regulators, and holding executives accountable.

 Clinton supported maintaining American influence in the Middle East.
 She publicly opposed Trump's call to ban Muslims from the United States as "shameful" and "dangerous".
-She also claimed Trump's statement was "a reflection of much of the rest of his party", as "many GOP candidates have also said extreme things about Muslims."
+She also claimed Trump's statement was "a reflection of much of the rest of his party", as "many GOP candidates have also said extreme things about Muslims".
 Clinton told the American Israel Public Affairs Committee, "America can't ever be neutral when it comes to Israel's security and survival."